cloudera/hue/README.rst

 1. On your host system, you need to have the python "virtualenv" package installed.

-2. Also, you'll need these library development packages installed on your
+2. Also, you'll need these library development packages and tools installed on your system:
-   system:

     Debian:
       * gcc